bcdonovan/qe-compiler/python_lib/README.md

 Note that when you change python or C++ source files, you need to first re-build `qe-compiler` (i.e., run `make` or `ninja`) so that the changes become visible in the build directory, before rebuilding or reinstalling the python package.

 The build system copies over python source files and all other files required to building the python package to `<build dir>/python_lib`.
-Also, the build system generates a shared library file containing the QSSC python module.
-Specifically, you should see a file in `<build dir>/python_lib/qe_compiler/` named like `py_qssc.cpython-<pyversion>-<arch>.so` (e.g. `py_qssc.cpython-39-darwin.so`).
+Also, the build system generates a shared library file containing the QEC python module.
+Specifically, you should see a file in `<build dir>/python_lib/qe_compiler/` named like `py_qec.cpython-<pyversion>-<arch>.so` (e.g. `py_qec.cpython-39-darwin.so`).
 The reason for that indirection is that python cannot collect files from different directories when building a package.
 Thus, the generated shared library and the python source files from the source tree need to be moved to the same directory hierarchy.